Pattern matching

 Pattern Syntax and Semantics

-Expressions are patterns, as described below.
+All expressions are patterns, but they may be either tuple patterns, struct patterns, or expression patterns, as described below.
 A pattern that is not an expression, because it contains pattern-specific syntax such as a binding pattern, is a proper pattern.
 Many expression forms, such as arbitrary function calls, are not permitted as proper patterns, so cannot contain binding patterns.

 fn F(n: i32) -> i32 { return n; }